Doruk-Aksoy/AM/am_readme.txt

 ----------

 * Loverboy fire sound changed with a beefier one.
+* Loverboy does +1 more damage now.
 * Shotgun fire sound changed with a beefier one.
+* Shotgun fires +1 more pellets.
 * Fire damage of SMG increased by 1 over time, and chance for enemies to catch fire increased a tiny bit.
 * Loverboy aim fuckup halved.
 * SMG now deals its regular damage when used akimbo rather than 80% of it.